Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/README.rst

         Attributes:
             x_axis_divisor (``float``):
-                The x-data in the buffer will be divided by this factor when the plot curve is redrawn.
+                The x-data in the buffer will be divided by this factor when the plot curve is drawn.
 Useful to, e.g., transform the x-axis units from milliseconds to seconds or minutes.

                 Default: 1